RISC-KC/basic_rv32s/guidelines/development_log.md

 We should at least “briefly” touch unconditional branches too.
 For a Jump, to compute the target we must reach EX stage.
 At that time we send Jump and J_Target to the PCC, and we must simultaneously flush the pre-EX IF and ID stage contents (their pipeline registers).
-(In OoOE you could keep executing to the end and cache out-of-order results… that’s for later.)
+(In OoOE you could keep executing to the end and cache out-of-order results... that’s for later.)

 Flushing should be done by the Hazard Unit; just forward the Jump signal, pipelined up to EX, to the Hazard Unit.

-Done… At 14:51 I completed the RV64I59F_5SPH_FW_BP architecture.
+Done...
+At 14:51 I completed the RV64I59F_5SPH_FW_BP architecture.
 We’ll surely hit many issues in real implementation and debugging and have to revise, but for now this is the best result.
 I’ll summarize the Forward Unit logic, then skip further pipeline work and look at the next steps.